Alaska (Between the Buried and Me album)

-Alaska is the third studio album by American metal band Between the Buried and Me.
+Alaska is the third studio album by the American progressive metal band Between the Buried and Me.
 It was released on September 6, 2005 through Victory Records and is the first album to feature the band's current lineup, with the addition of Dustie Waring on guitar, Dan Briggs on bass, and Blake Richardson on drums.
 The band co-produced the album with Matthew Ellard, who produced the band's last album The Silent Circus, and Jamie King, who had previously produced the band's self-titled album.
 The album was remixed and remastered in 2020.

 While Alaska did not sell as well as its predecessor The Silent Circus upon release, it still achieved high critical reviews and it includes some of the band's most notable songs, such as its title track and "Selkies: The Endless Obsession".
-Another version of Alaska was released featuring instrumental versions of most of the songs (excluding tracks 3, 6, and 7).
+Another version of Alaska was released featuring instrumental versions of most its songs (excluding tracks 3, 6, and 7).
 A music video was released for the song "Alaska".